 Applying for a mortgage after a debt relief order (DRO) can be a daunting task.
 Many borrowers assume that getting a mortgage is impossible but that isn’t the case.
 Although lenders will scrutinise mortgage applications with a magnifying glass, it’s still possible to gain approval.
-This is of course with the right advice and approach towards your mortgage.
+This is of course with the right approach towards your mortgage.

 Due to having had a DRO, lenders will base their assessment largely around the details of the DRO.
 This can involve the dates of both when the DRO was registered and when you were discharged.
 The reasons for having had a debt relief order will also be taken into account.
 Your current financial conduct will also play a part in which lenders may or may not be suitable.

 It’s important to understand that each lender will make assessments in their own unique way.
 Some lenders are more likely to decline a mortgage with a debt relief order, whereas other lenders may be more suitable.
-Approaching a high street lender will likely result in a declined application and you may need a more specialist lender depending on your circumstances.
+Approaching a high street lender will likely result in a declined application and you may need a specialist lender depending on your circumstances.

 Our advisors specialise in mortgages involving debt and bad credit.
 Based on a borrower’s circumstances, our advisors are able to pinpoint the most suitable lenders to improve the chance of mortgage approval quite considerably.
 You can make an enquiry below to get started or continue reading for more information.Enquire Now